 If you belong to the majority who cannot explain what a computer's hexadecimal ASCII codes mean, then how about picking fruit.
 14,566 visas were issued in 2003 to seasonal agriculture workers, mainly in the sunny south.
 The bad news is that because of special agreements, 90 percent of them went to Poles and Moroccans, so I suggest polishing up your fruit-picking knowledge before trying this category and avoid being picky if offered a job.
-Alternatively, get Polish or Moroccan nationality.
+Alternatively, try to gain Polish or Moroccan nationality.

 Start Your Own Company

 If you have the courage, you can start up a company.
 This is one of the places where the fence is low if you have a good business idea and enough capital to support yourself a year.
-The current requirement is roughly 1,800 euros per month.
+The cost changes on a regular basis.
 To set up as business advisor, translator, journalist or another unregulated profession, you need no other approval than a visa with that activity mentioned.
 Often it is best to consult a French lawyer.

 You must describe your activity on a form provided by a French consulate, including what your background and qualifications to exercise that activity are.
 "Teaching English" is often the first suggestion I hear from Britons and Americans.
 However, you will be one in a crowd.
 Competition is fierce, payment is low, and despite the poor state of the Frenchmen's English skills, you should not count on earning a living from that alone.

 If you cannot get permission to work in France, then the obvious solution is not to work but go there anyway.
 If you have a bag of money to live off at least one year, then you can obtain a visitor's visa.
 Another way of avoiding work is to study.
 Nearly half of all long-term visas issued are student visas.
 As a student, you can obtain permission to work half time.

 Whatever you decide to try, do your homework and do it well.
-The French government provides very complete information on the Internet, but don't expect civil servants to know the laws they are supposed to administer.
+The French government provides very complete information on the Web, but don't expect civil servants to know the laws they are supposed to administer.
 A typical civil servant will know the mainstream procedures, but if you ask him about something more complicated or rare, chances are that he won't know anything about it, and rather than admitting that he'll just say that it's not possible.
 I have stopped counting the number of times I've had to explain French law to French civil servants to obtain something the law entitles me to.
 You would be well advised to write in your visa application exactly which legal articles you believe entitle you to your visa if you are not in a main category.
 A representative in France—such as an expat advisor or a legal advisor—may help you with this.